 Aubergine Puree with Soft Boiled Egg

 Other Plates included sprout and kraut (loved the name!) which is a bowl of goodness featuring quinoa, charred sweet potato, red cabbage, kraut, miso, tahini and seeds.
 Meat eaters might be interested in the smoked ham hock hash with poached eggs, Or perhaps the slow roast pork belly and kimchi pancake.
-They also have a big fry up with a selection of sides like roasted field mushrooms, thick cut bacon and Merguez sausage if you’d rather create your own.
+They also have a big fry up with a selection of sides like roasted field mushrooms, thick-cut bacon and Merguez sausage if you’d instead create your own.
 If you have a sweet tooth, try the coconut bread with lemon curd and rhubarb.
-If you’re feeling virtuous you can always spoon in a few mouthfuls of maple granola.
+If you’re feeling virtuous, you can always spoon in a few mouthfuls of maple granola.
 From noon onwards, they also serve pizzas.

 To give you the idea of price points fruits and grains are priced at £6-6.50.
 Avocado or eggs on toast is £6-8, plates are £7.50-12 and pizzas are £9-12.
-Drinks include cocktails, wine, beer and some fresh juices and interesting milks and blends.
-The Caravan coffee is full of flavour and very good.
+Drinks include cocktails, wine, beer and some fresh juices and exciting kinds of milk and blends.
+Caravan coffee is full of flavour and very good.
 Treat yourself to a salt caramel hot chocolate or golden spiced milk while you tuck into your brunch.

 Caravan Restaurant Bankside Interiors